FIVE MOST SURPRISING FINDS

 U.S. Census Bureau, Historical Marital Status Tables, 1960–2022

 The result is a self-reinforcing cycle that deepens with each generation.
-In 1960, the never-married rate among Black adults was approximately 10%.
+In 1960, the never-married rate among Black adults was roughly 10%.
 By 1980, it was 21%.
 By 2000, it was 32%.
 By 2022, it was 36% (Census Bureau, Historical Marital Status Tables).
-The trajectory has moved in only one direction for six decades, and at no point during that period has any significant public policy initiative, any cultural campaign, any institutional effort attempted to reverse it.
+The trajectory has moved in only one direction for six decades.
+At no point during that period has any significant public policy initiative, any cultural campaign, or any institutional effort attempted to reverse it.

 The silence is not neutral.
 It is an active choice to accept a trajectory that produces, with demographic certainty, increasing child poverty, decreasing wealth accumulation, and deepening community instability.